 Advanced Modeling of Ions in Solutions, on Surfaces, and in Biological Environments

-This projects aims to advance the state of ab initio molecular dynamics (AIMD) simulation in handling hydrated ions in situations relevant for future research applications dealing with energy and the environment.
+This project aims to advance the state of ab initio molecular dynamics (AIMD) simulation in handling hydrated ions in situations relevant for future research applications dealing with energy and the environment.

 Lead Investigator: Roberto Car (email@example.com)